antun3s/zabbix-template-sci-unico/README.md

 # Recursos do template
-Esse template monitora as informações do sistema "SCI Úníco Sistema Contábil"
+Esse template do zabbix monitora as informações do sistema "SCI Único Sistema Contábil"

 ## Itens monitorados:
 No Zabbix é possível monitorar: